Other Names: Halaven®

 Treating Side Effects

-- Talk with your nurse about getting a wig before you lose your hair.
-Also, call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good ...
-Feel Better” program close to where you live.
-It is a free program where women getting chemotherapy can learn about wigs, turbans, and scarves as well as makeup techniques and skin and nail care.
+- If you are interested in getting a wig, talk to your nurse.
+You can also call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
+It is a free program where women getting chemotherapy can learn about wigs, turbans and scarves as well as makeup techniques and skin and nail care.

-- Ask your doctor or nurse about medicine to help stop or lessen constipation, nausea, and throwing up (vomiting).
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

 - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.